 - Southwest’s pet policy and procedures must be followed when traveling with your pet between Hawaiian Islands.
 For more information about our pet policy and procedures, visit: https://southwest.com/html/customer-service/traveling-with-animals/pets/index-pol.html

-- Only trained service dogs assisting Customers with disabilities and emotional support dogs and cats are permitted to travel with Customers from the U.S. mainland to Hawaii.
+- Only trained service dogs assisting Customers with disabilities are permitted to travel with Customers from the U.S. mainland to Hawaii.
 No other animals are permitted on flights from the U.S. mainland to Hawaii.
-There are strict guidelines and specific procedures that must be completed before your service dog or emotional support dog or cat can be accepted into the state of Hawaii.
-Customers also must adhere to our procedures for accepting trained service dogs and emotional support dogs and cats.
+There are strict guidelines and specific procedures that must be completed before your service dog can be accepted into the state of Hawaii.
+Customers also must adhere to our procedures for accepting trained service dogs.

 - When transporting qualified animals to or from Hawaii, you (our Customer) are responsible for full compliance with Hawaii’s laws, rules, and regulations pertaining to the transportation of animals, including all documentation requirements.

-- Hawaii Department of Agriculture documentation requirements for trained service dogs or emotional support dogs or cats must be verified with a Customer Service Agent prior to boarding the first flight on your itinerary.
+- Hawaii Department of Agriculture documentation requirements for trained service dogs must be verified with a Customer Service Agent prior to boarding the first flight on your itinerary

 - Hawaii Department of Agriculture documentation must be verified at both your origin station and connection city by a Customer Service Agent.
 The Customer Service Agent must verify: